ipfs/devgrants/open-grants/open-proposal-agregore-mobile.md

 We will put together a basic peer to peer web app which will showcase a micro-blog-like interface where users will be able to create posts using markdown and upload images to create a simple blog.
 Blogs will be easy to share using QR codes via [a web extension](https://chrome.google.com/webstore/detail/qr-code-generator/afpbjjgbdimpioenaedcjgkaigggcdpp) and people will be able to bookmark blogs that they might frequently visit.
 This will showcase publishing and loading content while being fairly basic so that people can extend their own versions out and using the browser's existing functionality as much as possible.

+**Reusable outputs:** A reusable app to showcase publishing content to IPFS via protocol handlers, potentially reusable web components and patterns.

 - Tech Lead:
     - Initial mock up (10h)
         - Figure out data architecture